gflowiz/arabesque-doc/README.md

 ![](images/logo_UGE-gflowiz.png)

 The application and its documentation is under BSD 2-Clause License, Copyright (c) 2019-2020, Univ.
-Eiffel/IFSTTAR.
+Gustave Eiffel/IFSTTAR.
 All rights reserved.